Vynk1/ELMORA-PROJECT-/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

+## 👨‍💻 Author

+Developed by Vinayak Gupta as part of a hackathon project.

 ## 🙏 Acknowledgments